 - Clearer identification of competitions that are pathway/representative matches which makes it easier for parents and spectators to find and much clearer in player statistics

-This method will be the required standard and format for all Pathway and Representative competitions across the country commencing from July 1, 2020 and this is to be communicated to all administrators of a Pathway or Representative competition across all State and Territories in High-Performance and Community Cricket.
+This method has been the required standard and format for all Pathway and Representative competitions across the country as of July 1, 2020 and is to be communicated to all administrators of a Pathway or Representative competition across all State and Territories in High-Performance and Community Cricket.